OskarMunck/Thesis/README.md

 ![Embedings](Images/embeddings.png)

-Embedding the documents with BERT and reducing dimensionality in a twp step approach using PCA and t-SNE.
+Embedding the documents with BERT and reducing dimensionality in a two step approach using PCA and t-SNE.

 After applying HDBSCAN to the embeddings with two different configurations, we get the following topics: